Keylogger feature end of support

 The list of changes in the new StaffCounter application for Windows:

-- The cam shot feature will be removed;
+- The camera shot feature will be removed;

 - The sound recording feature will be removed;